In Charleston, SC

-An incision is made, either around the areola, beneath the crease of the breast, or beneath the underarm, depending upon the goals and type of implant procedure to be preformed.
+An incision is made, either around the areola, beneath the crease of the breast, or beneath the underarm, depending upon the goals and type of implant procedure to be performed.
 An implant may be filled with either saline or an inert silicone solution.

 The implant is placed through the incision.
 The implant may be subglandular or sub muscular, depending upon the goals and preferences of the patient and surgeon.
-Dr. O’Neill will discuss the pros and cons of the choice of incision, implant type, and placement with you and help you make the best choice for your situation.
+Dr. O’Neill and Dr. Swartz will discuss the pros and cons of the choice of incision, implant type, and placement with you and help you make the best choice for your situation.